 Anyway, whatever his work had been like before—before the Trouble Period, I mean—the only thing he was qualified to do now, he said, was to work in a chocolate factory’s quality control.
-I told him that a job like that wouldn’t to be easy to find.
+I told him that a job like that could be kind of hard to find.

 We got used to the bears, but there was a lot they didn’t share with us.
-For example, Rhonda wanted to know what it had been like living in the camp.
-They didn’t want to talk about that.
-Also, were they a couple?
+For example, were they a couple?
 We’d given them the twin beds.
 But maybe they were siblings.
 A mother and son?
 Best friends?
-They both had the same ginger-colored fur, but that didn’t really mean anything.
+They both had the same ginger-colored fur.

-“We’re just a pair of refugees,” Jimmy would say.
+“We’re just a pair of refugees,” Jimmy said.

 “Do either of you have children?”
 Rhonda asked.
 A mom will ask that every time.